 The mission of the Ron E. Lewis Library is to provide services and materials which support and enrich the educational goals of Lamar State College-Orange.
 The library, located at the center of campus, opened in June 2001 and is an integral part of the college's learning experience.
 The library contains a collection of resources, both electronic and print, which support the school's curriculum and the information needs of students and faculty.
-The collection contains more than 39,000 print items and subscribes to more than 350 periodicals covering education and leisure.
-Included in the media library are 3,500+ titles of both educational films and popular movies.

-Students have access to more than 50 computers to search dozens of purchased electronic databases which include EBSCO, Proquest, Magill and Lexis-Nexis among others.
-These databases provide access to nearly 32,000 journals and through NetLibrary; students can access 36,000 electronic or "E-books."
-Students may access these databases and E-books via the Internet from anywhere by using their MyLSC-O login information.
+The collection contains more than 45,000 print items and subscribes to more than 200 periodicals covering education and leisure.
+Included in the media library are 2,500+ titles of both educational films and popular movies.
+Students have access to 68 computers to search dozens of purchased electronic databases which include EBSCO, Proquest, Magill and Lexis-Nexis among others.
+These databases provide access to nearly 32,000 journals and through EBSCO eBooks, students can access 36,000 electronic or eBooks.
+Students may access these databases and eBooks via the Internet from anywhere by using their MyLSCO login information.

 To facilitate cooperation and resource sharing, the library is a member of Amigos Library Services and participates in the TexShare Program.
-This project is managed by the Texas State Library for Texas academic and public libraries.
-Funded by the Texas Legislature, the TexShare Program is designed to facilitate access to library materials for all Texans.
+This project is managed by the Texas State Library and Archives Commission and funded by the Texas Legislature.
+The TexShare Program is designed to facilitate access to library materials for all Texans.
 All printed resources, except reference and reserve materials, circulate and are readily available on open shelves.
 The student identification card serves as the library card when checking out these items.

 While students are encouraged to learn how to find and use their own resources in the library, librarians are always willing and available to assist students in the location and use of library materials.
 Instruction in the use of the library is provided to classes and individuals.
-Online tutorials are available through the library's Web page.
+Online tutorials are available through the library's web page.
 Photocopiers, computers, audio/visual equipment and individual and group study rooms are available.

 As part of the community service mission of the college, library facilities and privileges are extended to adult citizens of the Orange community.
-The Ron E. Lewis Library maintains a reciprocal borrowing agreement with the Orange Public Library and maintains a cooperative working arrangement with the Mary and John E. Gray Library at Lamar University.
+The Ron E. Lewis Library maintains a reciprocal borrowing agreement with the Orange Public Library and maintains a cooperative working arrangement with the Mary and John Gray Library at Lamar University.
 The Ron E. Lewis Library also honors the TexShare borrower card when presented with acceptable photo identification.
-Some use and access restrictions may apply to those resources and materials with contractual and licensing restrictions.
+Some use and access restrictions may apply to resources and materials with contractual and licensing restrictions.

-X Testing Center
+Testing Center